No. 17 Squadron PAF: 1971 War

 During the 1971 conflict, the No. 17 Squadron was deployed at PAF Base Rafiqui and equipped with the Canadair Sabre (Also known as the F-86E in the PAF).
 The squadron under the command of Wing Commander Mujtaba Qureshi flew 337 sorties out of which 272 were combat ones.
 The combat sorties consisted of Air Defence missions, Counter Air Strikes and Close Air Support missions at Kasur, Hussainiwala and Lahore sectors.
 However, Five Sabres of the squadron were damaged due to enemy fire while one was lost in an accident when it suffered an engine flameout, the pilot Flight Lieutenant Nayyer Iqbal was fatally injured.

 Soviet-Afghan War

-In May 1983, the No. 17 Squadron while operating from Samungli Airbase along with the No. 23 Squadron "Talons" was put on air defence alert after a surge in aerial intrusions by Afghan and Soviet warplanes during the Soveit-Afghan war.
+In May 1983, the No. 17 Squadron while operating from Samungli Airbase along with the No. 23 Squadron "Talons" was put on air defence alert after a surge in aerial intrusions by Afghan and Soviet warplanes during the Soviet-Afghan war.
 It performed 682 CAP missions and 238 hot scrambles.
 Unfortunately, the record of the aerial interceptions and other events was not maintained.